Back arrow

 The sooner you make a decision regarding your pregnancy, the more options you’ll have for treatment.
 Your options can vary depending on your gestational age and the laws of your state.

-Medication abortions are generally not performed after 11-12 weeks after your last menstrual period, so if you prefer that route, you’ll need to make your decision before the end of the first trimester.
+Medication abortions are FDA-approved for pregnancies up to 10 weeks after your last menstrual period, so if you prefer that route, you’ll need to make your decision earlier in the pregnancy.
 Some states have restrictions on medication abortions, so moving forward with a medication abortion prior to 10 weeks gestational age is recommended.
-After that, you’ll require a procedural abortion, the allowed timing of which may vary by state.
+After that, you’ll require a procedural abortion, the allowed timing of which may vary by state

 Procedural abortions generally offer more time but it’s good to check the laws of your state to ensure you’re a candidate.
 You can visit this website here to determine the options in your state.